-To evaluate corporate performance for 2015, the committee and the Board looked at a number of quantitative and qualitative factors including safety, financial performance, execution of ongoing projects and transactions, operational performance and progress on key growth initiatives.
+To evaluate corporate performance for 2016, the committee and the Board reviewed the results associated with the adopted scorecard.
+The goals involve quantitative and qualitative factors associated with safety, financial performance, execution of ongoing projects and transactions, operational performance and progress on key growth initiatives.